demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/README.md

 | feedBypassExclusionList | Bypass exclusion list | False |

 4. Click **Test** to validate the URLs, token, and connection.

+### severityMap
+You can set the mapping of severity from Cortex XSOAR to Cortex XDR in `severityMap` in JSON.
+A simple mapping based on `score` (Displayed as verdict in Threat Intel) in indicators is like this:

+    {
+      "score": {
+        "0": "UNKNOWN",
+        "1": "INFORMATIONAL",
+        "2": "MEDIUM",
+        "3": "HIGH"
+      }
+    }

+If you need more complex conditions, you can create nested mappings like this:
+The empty string key ("") means default key which is used when isn't matched any keys.

+    {
+      "score": {
+        "0": "UNKNOWN",
+        "1": "INFORMATIONAL",
+        "2": {
+          "CustomFields.tags": {
+            "unit42": "MEDIUM",
+            "": "LOW"
+          }
+        },
+        "3": "HIGH"
+      }
+    }

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.